Witiko/doctoral-thesis/main.md

 ### Sparse Retrieval in Inverted Indices and Vector Databases

 # Speed {#speed}
+The accuracy as well as the availability of more advanced features in a math information retrieval system are fundamentally limited by the *speed* at which we can deploy the system, store new information in it, and recall the information that satisfies the needs of a user.

+In this chapter, I will report the results of my research of document representations that enable fast math information retrieval:

+- In Section~\ref{sec:fast-and-reproducible-deployment}, I will describe our work in making math information retrieval search engines easier to build and deploy using Docker.

+- In Section~\ref{sec:representation-learning-speed}, I will describe our work in making neural representations of natural language words and math symbols both faster to learn and faster to use.

+- In Section~\ref{sec:approximate-nearest-neighbor-search-speed}, I will
+  describe our work in developing fast approximate search techniques.

 ## Fast and Reproducible Deployment of Math Information Retrieval Systems Using Docker
+\label{sec:fast-and-reproducible-deployment}

 ## Representation Learning of Words and Symbols for Sparse Retrieval
+\label{sec:representation-learning-speed}

 ### Quantized Word Embeddings with Fast Bitwise Arithmetic
 ### Constrained Positional Weighting of Word Embeddings

 ## Approximate Nearest-Neighbor Search in Vector Spaces
+\label{sec:approximate-nearest-neighbor-search-speed}

 ### Dense Retrieval in Inverted Indices
 ### Sparse Retrieval in Inverted Indices and Vector Databases

 # Interpretability {#interpretability}
 ## Formal Concept Analysis with Quantized Word Embeddings
 ## Interactive Visualization of Math Information Retrieval Collections Using Semantic Text Similarity Measures